 Swedish trio Varg make music their label Jämmerdosa calls “distinctly Nordic”, which depending on one’s experience with the Scandinavian music scene could range from bubbly electro-pop to haunting folk.
 Varg make more use of the latter, spectral folk, all while infusing a beautifully melodic touch that recalls addictive pop music.
 Add the uniquely stunning vocals of Linnea Talp, and it does sound distinctly Nordic after all.
 A highlight off Varg’s new EP, “Wolves” is a stunning combination of gentle folk and grandiose chamber-pop.
 It is immediately gripping despite its 6-minute length and ornate orchestration, which features swelling percussion, somber strings, and acoustic strums.

 The track begins with an gentle acoustic tone that recalls Jeff Buckley’s cathartic delivery; it serves as fantastic prep for the quick emergence of Talp’s vocals, which carries the track over several minutes of morose acoustic twists and the occasional percussive stomp.
+Based on the track’s quality of production, there’s no doubt the band employed the use of the best studio monitors.
 Her theatrical delivery is jaw-dropping at times on “Wolves”, alternating from sentimental folk-pop convention to abstract Björk-inspired yelps, which occur in the second half when strings and echoing distortion play a looming role.
 It’s one hell of a journey, with a stunning final two minutes that concisely describe the impact Varg’s powerful compositions can have.